pentacledotai/defi-learning/atomics/insurance.md

 company compensates you.

-Insurance companies are essentially a way for people to socialise their risks by pooling their money together.
+Insurance companies are essentially a way for people to socialise their risks (e.g. illness,  by pooling their money together.

 In DeFi, just as there are decentralised protocols built for people to lend out and/or exchange their tokens, there